Floorp-Projects/Floorp/tools/moztreedocs/docs/mermaid-integration.rst

 Mermaid Integration
 ===================

 Mermaid is a tool that lets you generate flow charts, sequence diagrams, gantt charts, class diagrams and vcs graphs from a simple markup language.
-This means you can embed these directly in the source rather than creating an image with some external tool and then checking it into the tree.
+This allows charts and diagrams to be embedded and edited directly in the documentation source files rather than creating them as images using some external tool and checking the images into the tree.

 To add a diagram, simply put something like this into your page:

 ..
-These two examples are coming from the upstream website (https://mermaid-js.github.io/mermaid/#/)
+These two examples come from the upstream website (https://mermaid-js.github.io/mermaid/#/)

 .. code-block:: shell